Matthewcs142/freeCodeCamp-web-design-projects/README.txt

     This project is an animated split landing page written with plain HTML, CSS, and JS.
 It was course work for Brad Traversy's 50 Projects course on Udemy, available at: https://www.udemy.com/share/103PjeAEAbdlZRQ3kF/.
 It also happens to include the first media query for screen height that I have ever written - to clean the project up a bit when viewing it on Codepen.
 This project can be viewed on my Codepen at: https://codepen.io/matthewcs142/pen/PoGNvaG
     It can also be viewed on Brad Traversy's repository at: https://github.com/bradtraversy/50projects50days/tree/086998ac4b173b09c3b95fb0dbb091c533b91cc0

+Thirty-ninth commit:
+  Date of commit:
+    12/7/20
+  Files committed:
+    form_wave_animation
+  Description:
+    This is a demonstration of how to add a wave animation to a form.
+This was coursework for Brad Traversy's 50 Projects course on Udemy, available at: https://www.udemy.com/share/103PjeAEAbdlZRQ3kF/
+    This project can be viewed on my Codepen at: https://codepen.io/matthewcs142/pen/BaLzWga The code from this project is also on the course repository at: https://github.com/bradtraversy/50projects50days/tree/086998ac4b173b09c3b95fb0dbb091c533b91cc0